Bransblu/stocks_analysis/README.md

     '2a) Create a for loop to initialize the tickerVolumes to zero.
     For i = 0 To 11
-        tickerVolumes(i) = 0
+        'arrays set to zero and will be adding next steps tickerVolumes(i) = 0
         tickerStartingPrices(i) = 0
         tickerEndingPrices(i) = 0